Niryo/controllerim/README.md

   }

   getSomePropFromParentController() {
-  const someProp = super.getParentController(SomeParentController.name); //you can use the name of the controller as string,                                                                          //but this way is safer.
+  const someProp = this.getParentController(SomeParentController.name); //you can use the name of the controller as string,                                                                          //but this way is safer.
   //do something with someProp...
   }
 }